manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_tutorial.md

 Let’s say we have a camera on our Robot.
 We want to be able to see the images from the camera, both on the Robot itself, and on another laptop.

-In our example, we have a Camera Node that takes care of communication with the camera, a Image Processing Node on the robot that process image data, and a Image Display Node that displays images on a screen.
+In our example, we have a Camera Node that takes care of communication with the camera, a Image Processing Node on the robot that process image data, and a Image Display Node that displays images on a laptop screen.
 To start with, all Nodes have registered with the Master.
 Think of the Master as a lookup table where all the nodes go to find where exactly to send messages.

 ![](./Images/1_ros_nodes_camera.png)